 “Most manuscripts are rejected because they’re just plain bad.
 The stories are trite, the characters wooden, the endings predictable.
 The plots may smack of didacticism or patronize the young reader….
 One more point: General fiction is the most competitive genre in any age group of children’s books.
 It’s also the most subjective, meaning your manuscript has to appeal to exactly the right editor.”–Laura Backes, founder and editor of “The Children’s Book Insider“.

 Sometimes our rejections may receive a personal note of encouragement or constructive criticism despite being passed over.
 We often talk about the latter category as “good rejects”–an oxymoron in the view of most people–yet it’s the “good rejects” that keep many of us writing and hoping for that break-through publication.
-A more likely than not scenario these days is that you will be sent an automated, computer-generated reply that indicates a submission was received, and “if you don’t hear back from us within six to nine months, please assume we’re taking a pass on your manuscript for publication” … I’m thankful that I’ve received enough “good rejects” to keep me writing, for I can’t imagine going through life without spending at least some of the time doing the one activity I enjoy most.
-If you are new to the submission process, you must adhere to the guidelines posted on publishers’ websites.
-Always, always check there first before sending out that query letter or manuscript.
+A more likely than not scenario these days is that you will be sent an automated, computer-generated reply that indicates a submission was received, and “if you don’t hear back from us within six to nine months, please assume we’re taking a pass on your manuscript for publication.”
+Even so, I can’t imagine going through life without spending at least some of the time doing the one activity I enjoy most.

 Persistence Pays Off…Sometimes: